Shipping

 3. Use Custom Box Sizes - Match your actual packaging inventory

-4. Enable Consolidation - Set max_boxes_before_pallet for bulk orders
+4. Enable Consolidation - Automatically convert to pallets for bulk orders

 5. Test With Real Orders - Verify calculations match actual shipments